-The vice president of student affairs or their designee has the authority to impose the interim administrative actions listed below in order to protect the safety and welfare of members of the community.
+The vice president for enrollment management & student success or his/her designee has the authority to impose the interim administrative actions listed below in order to protect the safety and welfare of members of the community.

 Interim action

 In certain circumstances, authorized individuals may propose to a student restrictions, changes in living arrangements, changes in class schedules or other actions to ensure the safety and welfare of the college community.
 Any restrictions outlined in the interim action will be clearly presented to the student.